quistian/dns-firewall/README.md

 # dns-firewall

-This project allows remote access and editing of a personal or institutional account on the CIRA DNS-Firewall
+This GitLab project allows remote access and editing of a personal or institutional account on the CIRA DNS-Firewall

 ## Getting Started